lamsterdam/web103_unit4_project/README.md

 Features JavaScript, React, Vite, Express, Node.js and PostgreSQL

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+Describe any challenges encountered while building the app or any additional context you'd like to add:

 I spent a good amount of time working on the backend and finally landed on using multiple foreign keys.
 I also had some challenges with my routing and had to create additional controllers for each customization category.
 Finally the frontend pages took a very long time to assemble so I did not get to dedicate more time to cleaning them up.

 ## License